What is demand avoidance?PDAadmin2023-03-05T10:11:04+00:00

 If these approaches don’t enable the demand to be avoided – or aren’t noticed or acted on by others – there may be a rapid escalation as panic sets in and options run out.
 This isn’t a deliberate choice, it’s an instinctive flight/fight/freeze response.
-Meltdowns in PDA are best understood as panic attacks.
+Meltdowns in PDA are best understood as being like panic attacks.

 Helpful approaches recommended for autism (addressing sensory issues, helping individuals adjust to new situations, keeping to a predictable routine, giving plenty of notice about any changes or accepting that avoiding some things is perfectly acceptable) can be beneficial with PDA, though are often not effective without a more holistic approach based on collaboration, negotiation, flexibility and careful use of language.
 All approaches also need to be adapted to take account of demand avoidance – for instance, giving notice is important but giving too much notice creates time for the impending demand to accumulate.